Nut Allergy Claims

 There’s of course always the clear risk that serious anaphylaxis can have an adverse psychological reaction.

-When we deal with allergy claims we know the psychological component has a really important bearing on the quantification of the claim.
+When we deal with these compensation claims we know the psychological component is important when quantifying the claim.

 The Grim Statistics laid bare